aenriii/aenrisite/pages/radqueer.md

-paraphilias have been defined in many ways, but you will typically only hear them used in referral to sexual attraction to anything other than a legally consenting human partner. realistically, so-called "paraphilic interests"
+paraphilias have been defined in many ways, but you will typically only hear them used in referral to sexual attraction to anything other than a legally consenting human partner. realistically, so-called "paraphilic interests" are typically represented as what are colloquially considered the "big three," pedophilia, zoophilia, and necrophilia.